About the Program

 AVID Program Requirements

 - An interdisciplinary team of faculty (site team) serves as a network for support as students transition into actively implementing positive academic behaviors, and taking on rigorous coursework.
-Students are required to take one advanced course per year.
+Students will be pushed into their most rigorous courses based on individual achievement and potential.

 - Students receive direct instruction focusing on WICOR strategies (Writing, Inquiry, Collaboration, Organization, and Reading) and are expected to apply these in their content area classes.
 See a sample AVID schedule here.